 Gift of Yamanaka Shoji in memory of Jiro Yamanaka 1989.117

-This vase with broad shoulders and tall neck represents a typical style of blue-and-white porcelain of the 1800s.
-Unlike earlier examples decorated mainly with literati themes that evoke ethical values—plum blossoms, bamboos, orchids, and chrysanthemums—works of the 1800s feature fully bloomed peonies and a pair of playful birds to express one’s wish for everlasting wealth and happiness.
+This vase with broad shoulders and a tall neck represents a typical style of 19th-century blue-and-white porcelain.
+Unlike earlier examples decorated mainly with literati themes that evoke neo-Confucian moral values—plum blossoms (purity), orchids (grace), bamboo (integrity), and chrysanthemums (loftiness)—porcelain works of the 1800s feature fully bloomed peonies and a pair of playful birds, symbols of wealth and familial harmony.